 - Passion for no-code and Bubble

 .Most developers will have some experience in agile working methodologies, but it is necessary to check this is part of your candidate's skills set.
 Imagine that you have someone who has never worked in Sprints, never used JIRA, or never estimated a product roadmap.
-This will lead to problems with planning and your Bubble project delivery.
+This will lead to problems with planning and might delay your Bubble project delivery.
 You don’t need to look for a Scrum Master but you definitely should ask about the previous workflows which the developer had.

 Your app or website is not being built just to be functional, it will need to have a great user experience.
 So it’s a vital skill of the modern developer that they understand the fundamentals of user experience (and UI) design.
 If you have UX & UI or Product Design, that’s great.
 However, having a Bubble developer who understands design patterns, has natural attention to UI details and visual taste, will make your life much easier (and the product much better).